 Students are asked to arrive on time.
 When a student arrives late, they are effecting every other student in the class by requiring the instructor to review material already covered while they were not present.
 Students who arrive after class has begun will have to sit and observe class until such time as the instructor invites them to participate.
 Arriving more than 15 minutes after the start of class counts as an absence.

-Students may make up a class for any weeks other than the first or last week of class, if they know in advance of the start of class that they will be absent and contact the Class Registrar (firstname.lastname@example.org) with a make-up request.
-Requests received after a that week’s class has begun will not be honored.
+Students may make up a class for any weeks other than the first or last week of class, if they know in advance of the start of class that they will be absent and contact the Class Registrar (email@example.com) with a make-up request.
+Requests received after that week’s class has begun will not be honored.
+Make up classes must correspond to the class/week being missed and must be made up within the current session.
 Make-ups for missed classes are not guaranteed.

 Philly Improv Theater’s classes are held in a supportive, non-threatening and creative environment.
 In order to achieve this, students are asked to agree to certain rules in regards to course conduct before enrolling.
 Inappropriate conduct includes, but is not limited to: